burningsunrise/ArcadeGameSwitcher/README.md

 - [ ] Clean up comments when I get arcade machine

-If there are any questions or bugs or feature requests please open an issue on gitlab! :dog:
+If there are any questions, bugs, or feature requests please open an issue on gitlab! :dog: